 Urinary tract infections (UTIs) represent a major public health issue today, both for their impact in terms of morbidity and mortality, but also for the cost they represent for society [5, 6].
 Indeed, they occupy a significant place among bacterial infections today, with an overall annual incidence of around 250 million cases [16] and rank second after respiratory infections [11].
 In France, the incidence of urinary tract infections is estimated at between 4 and 6 million per year, making them one of the leading causes of bacterial infections [21].
 Among the bacteria responsible for UTIs, Gram-negative bacilli are the majority, with 70 to 95% of Escherichia coli followed by Proteus mirabilis, Staphylococcus saprophyticus, Klebsiella pneumoniae and Pseudomonas aeruginosa [6,7,4].
 In recent years, the increasing exposure of bacteria to antibiotics has favored the selection of antibiotic-resistant bacterial strains as well as the emergence and dissemination of multi-resistant uropathogenic bacteria, sometimes leading to therapeutic failure [19].
 The treatment of UTIs is essentially based on appropriate antibiotic therapy to prevent possible worsening or relapse, hence the need for regular access to data on bacterial epidemiology to improve the monitoring of antibiotic resistance.

-It is with this in mind that we conducted this retrospective study to determine the prevalence of urinary tract infections, the mapping of urinary pathogenic Enterobacteriaceae, and their sensitivity to antibiotics.
+It is with this in mind that this work was conducted a retrospective study to determine the prevalence of urinary tract infections, the mapping of urinary pathogenic Enterobacteriaceae, and their sensitivity to antibiotics.

 Methodology